Deep Creek Lake FAQs

 Answer: Don’t worry, your cell phone will work up here in the mountains.
 Other than a few dead spots in the county you should be able to get good signals wherever you are.
 Also, most communities and homes now have access to high speed internet – whether it’s a DSL line or a cable modem.

-Question: What plans are in the works for improvements to the Wisp Ski Resort and additional public sewer service around the lake?
+Question: What plans are in the works for improvements to Wisp Resort and additional public sewer service around the lake?

 Question: Is Deep Creek Lake turning into Ocean City, MD?